New video reveals voice of alleged 15-year-old kidnap victim

 In January, a student reported seeing Cummins kissing her.

-Elizabeth's 17-year-old sister, Sarah, told NBC affiliate WSMV that she was bullied afterwards.
+Elizabeth's 17-year-old sister, Sarah, told NBC affiliate WSMV of Nashville that Elizabeth was bullied afterward.

-Maury County Superintendent Chris Marczak did not immediately respond to a request for comment on Sunday.
+Maury County School Superintendent Chris Marczak didn't immediately respond to a request for comment Sunday.

-A spokesman for the Tennessee Bureau of Investigation, which is leading the search for Thomas, told NBC News that it appeared Cummins was grooming Elizabeth before the abduction.
+A spokesman for the Tennessee Bureau of Investigation, which is leading the search for Elizabeth, told NBC News that it appeared that Cummins was grooming Elizabeth before the abduction.

-His online history revealed that he had been searching for information on teen marriage, the spokesman, Josh DeVine, said.
+His online history revealed that he had been searching for information on teen marriage, said the spokesman, Josh DeVine.

 "The more we're learning about him and the more we're learning about this situation indicates that he pre-planned this," DeVine said.